jenspfahl/anotherpass-browserextension/README.md

 ## Add action to fetch a certain credential from the app

-A new action in the extension to just pick up one credential username/password of the users choise and display it in a new browser dialoge (with a copy to clickboard option).
+A new action in the extension to just pick up one credential of the users choise from the app and displays it in a new browser dialog (with a "copy to clipboard" option).

 ## Add option to remember the selected credential

 Once a credential is selected in the app and sent back the the extension, its UID is stored together with the current webpage url in the extension storage.
-During the next fill-request the credential will be pushed immediatelly after user approval for the current webpage (by UID).
+When it comes to the next credential request for the same webpage / UID, the corresponding credential will be pushed immediatelly after user approval.
 This would reduce the needed app interaction (selecting the right credential).

 ## Add option to remember the selected credential at all

-Once a credential is selected in the app and sent back the the extension, it is stored encryptetly together with the current webpage url in the extension storage.
-During the next fill-request the app is only needed to unlock the extension storage (for x minutes or current session).
+Once a credential is selected in the app and sent back the the extension, it is stored encryptedly together with the current webpage url in the extension storage.
+When it comes to the next credential request for the same webpage / UID, the app is only needed to unlock the extension storage (for x minutes or the current session).
 This would reduce the app interaction even more.

+## Add action to sync a set of credential UIDs to the extension

+A new action in the extension to fetch all or a subset of credential UIDs and its related webpage urls from the app and store them in the extension storage.
+When it comes to any next credential request for any known webpage / UID, the corresponding credential will be pushed immediatelly after user approval.This would even more reduce the app interaction.

-## Add action to sync a set of credentials in the extension
+## Add action to sync a set of credentials to the extension

 A new action in the extension to fetch all or a subset of credentials from the app and store them encrypted in the extension storage.
-Unlocking of these extensions would done by an app request te user has to approve.
+Unlocking of these extensions would done by an unlock request to the app the user has to approve.
-This action could be split in two, one to fetch only the UID, name and webpage of the credentials and another to also fetch username and passwords.
 This would even more reduce the app interaction.

 ## Add action to push credentials to the app